 In today’s healthcare environment, patients have a financial responsibility which includes higher deductibles and greater out-of-pocket expenses.
 Practices must come up with collections strategies that focus on the patient’s contribution to the overall revenue of the business.
 These strategies should use proactive communication and provide patients with options and flexibility.

 As digital security improves, consumers have become more comfortable giving merchants their credit or debit card information.
 This is important for patient collections as it opens a new avenue for your practice to process payments.
 Make sure your billing software is capable of securely storing patients information, including credit card data.

 Tools such as online payment portals can boost collections because they are easy and convenient, allowing patients to act on their own time.
-Consider a medical billing company that can offer a payment portal customized with a provider’s name and logo if creating your own is not feasible.
+Consider a medical billing company in Arkansas, Mississippi, Kansas, New Mexico, Vermont and other states that can offer a payment portal customized with a provider’s name and logo if creating your own is not feasible.
 This customization builds patients’ confidence in the portal, ensuring they’ll use it again while reducing administrative work for your staff.

 2. Communication will always be key

 Properly advising the patient of your payment policies and pricing estimates will go a long way to creating a streamlined partnership between patient and provider.
 A good front office will contact patients to remind them of upcoming visits.
 This time should also be used to remind patients of any applicable copayment or deductible.
 This will give patients the opportunity to ask questions and verify with their insurer to avoid any surprises.

 With regard to your payment process or policy, it should be acknowledged by both the patient and practice early on, in order to ensure the collections process is successful.
 Additionally, make sure your most important policies are posted near the check-in window and online.
 This type of transparency is a must-have process in healthcare as patients’ financial responsibility has gone up, causing them to be increasingly interested in this side of the office visit.